RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You would use it because it is the only way to create an empty repository or reinitialize one.
+You would use it because it is the only way to create an empty repository or reinitialize one.<br>

 ## git clone <repo_name>
 ### What it does